iloveicedgreentea/dot-files/README.md

 The custom profile uses the `Brogrammer` theme with some helpful tweaks enabled

 ## Fish
 The setup script will install OMF and bobthefish theme.
-I also have some aliases for faster CLI use
+I also have some alias shortcuts to use various tools faster, like `kc` instead of `kubectl`

 ## VS Code
 The config has tweaks for things like Terraform and other plugins.
 The setup script will install a bunch of extensions.